DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Related work

-\paragraph{Text-Driven Editing} One way of preserving object appearance while changing context is image editing.
-An intuitive approach is through user-provided text prompts.
-Text-driven image manipulation has recently achieved significant progress using GANs ~\cite{goodfellow2014generative,brock2018large,karras2021alias,karras2019style,karras2020analyzing}, which are known for their high-quality generation, in parallel with the advent of CLIP~\cite{radford2021learning}, which consists of a semantically rich joint image-text representations.
-Recent work \cite{patashnik2021styleclip,gal2021stylegan, xia2021tedigan, abdal2021clip2stylegan} combines these components to produce highly realistic manipulations using text without needing extra manual labor.
-Bau et al. \cite{bau2021paint} further demonstrated how to use masks provided by the user, to localize the text-based editing and restrict the change to a specific spatial region.
-However, while GAN-based image editing approaches succeed on highly-curated datasets \cite{mokady2022self}, e.g., human faces, they struggle over diverse datasets with many subject types.
-To obtain more expressive generation capabilities, Crowson et al. \cite{crowson2022vqgan} use VQ-GAN \cite{esser2021taming}, trained over diverse data, as a backbone.
-Other works~\cite{avrahami2022blended, kim2022diffusionclip} exploit the recent Diffusion models \cite{ho2020denoising,sohl2015deep,song2019generative,ho2020denoising,song2020denoising,rombach2021highresolution,nichol2021improved,song2020improved,palette,saharia2021image}, which achieve state-of-the-art generation quality over highly diverse datasets, often surpassing GANs~\cite{dhariwal2021diffusion}.
-Kim et al.~\cite{kim2022diffusionclip} show how to perform global changes, whereas Avrahami et al.~\cite{avrahami2022blended} successfully perform local manipulations using user-provided masks for guidance.
-While most works that require only text (i.e., no masks) are limited to global editing \cite{crowson2022vqgan, kwon2021clipstyler}, Bar-Tal et al.~\cite{bar2022text2live} proposed a text-based localized editing technique without using masks, showing impressive results.
-While most of these editing approaches allow modification of global properties or local editing of a given image, none of them enables generating novel renditions of a given subject in new contexts.
+\textbf{Text-to-Image Editing and Synthesis. } Text-driven image manipulation has recently achieved significant progress using GANs ~\cite{goodfellow2014generative,brock2018large,karras2021alias,karras2019style,karras2020analyzing} combined with image-text representations such as CLIP~\cite{radford2021learning}, yielding realistic manipulations using text~\cite{patashnik2021styleclip,gal2021stylegan, xia2021tedigan, abdal2021clip2stylegan,bau2021paint,mokady2022self}.
+These methods work well on structured scenarios (e.g. human face editing) and can struggle over diverse datasets where subjects are varied.
+Crowson et al. \cite{crowson2022vqgan} use VQ-GAN \cite{esser2021taming} and train over more diverse data to alleviate this concern.
+Other works~\cite{avrahami2022blended, kim2022diffusionclip} exploit the recent diffusion models \cite{ho2020denoising,sohl2015deep,song2019generative,ho2020denoising,song2020denoising,rombach2021highresolution,nichol2021improved,song2020improved,palette,saharia2021image}, which achieve state-of-the-art generation quality over highly diverse datasets, often surpassing GANs~\cite{dhariwal2021diffusion}.
+While most works that require only text are limited to global editing \cite{crowson2022vqgan, kwon2021clipstyler}, Bar-Tal et al.~\cite{bar2022text2live} proposed a text-based localized editing technique without using masks, showing impressive results.
+While most of these editing approaches allow modification of global properties or local editing of a given image, none enables generating novel renditions of a given subject in new contexts.